3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-fullstack-codealong.md

 * Game has a user, points, and categories.
 * Category has a name and questions
-* Question has a value, question, and answer
+* Question has a value, question, answer, and a boolean value for whether a question is answered or not.

 After the schema is created, create a `models` directory and add a file for each model in our DB.